Water and Wastewater Master Plan

 With all the infill lots that are receiving multiple variances, what is Oxford County doing to ensure water and waste water is accommodating these new uses and increased densities?

-SocietyProfile asked 9 months ago
+SocietyProfile asked over 1 year ago

 Thank you for your question.
 Oxford County continually monitors available water and wastewater supply and treatment capabilities, then reviews this available capacity against all new development applications before they are approved.
 As part of the master planning process, remaining capacity will be reviewed against approved and forecasted growth to help us better understand what infrastructure projects may need to be undertaken to continue to provide the water and wastewater servicing necessary to accommodate growth.